deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

     #     'shielding_symmetric': {'zeta': '59.8 ppm', 'eta': 0.62}
     # }

-All values are serialized with units when applicable, but you may call ``json(units=False)`` if you wish to serialize without units.
+All values are serialized with units when applicable, but you may call ``json(units=False)`` if you wish to serialize values without units.

 Similarly, all ``mrsimulator`` objects can be loaded from a dictionary representation.
 Here we construct the same site as a dictionary and call :meth:`~mrsimulator.Site.parse_dict_with_units` to create a :ref:`site_api` object from a dictionary.

 .. code-block:: python